As the Local Plan team are all working remotely, you are kindly requested to make initial contact by emailing firstname.lastname@example.org.

 - Biodiversity SPD, February 2020

-All of these documents are available by clicking the button below
+- All adopted SPD documents are available by clicking the button below

 The Council is preparing a number of SPDs to supplement planning policy in the adopted Local Plan.
 Details of consultation on these documents will be provided here in due course.